anjan1984/CarND_find_lane_lines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I added gaussian blur to the images.
+Next canny edge detection was used to find edges.
+A region of interest in the shape of a traezoid was selected in the video to eliminate edges that were not part of the road.
+Next

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+Hough transform was used to detect lane lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
+I named it draw_lines_modified.
+For each of the lines detected I segregated the lines according to left line and right line based on the slope.
+Each line was given a weight according to the length of the line.
+Finally a weighted average was calculated to find the slope and intercept of the line.
+Given the slope and intercept I then drew lines with y_max to the bottom of the image and y_min to a chosen desired point.
+This was done for both the left and right lane.

 ![alt text][image1]